Skip to content

 Potentially destructive requests, including deleting or removing fields, dropping tables, deleting records, purging data, renaming fields, changing types, introducing required fields or unique constraints, or otherwise marking a change irreversible/destructive, add a scope-summary warning: destructive changes require explicit review.
 This is a review signal only.
 This slice does not implement migration generation, migration execution, a migration review workflow, runtime persistence changes, or ctx.persistence changes.

-Data model refinements should trigger database intent validation, migration plan validation, app validation, and explicit review for destructive migrations before promotion.
+Data model refinements should trigger data contract validation, migration plan validation, app validation, and explicit review for destructive migrations before promotion.
 This generated-app persistence contract is separate from hosted platform persistence.
 Refinement scope must never include secret paths or secret values.

 LLM profile tuning is deliberately out of scope until lanes and graph routing stabilize.
 The profile ids below centralize configuration references, but this document does not change model names, temperatures, or per-agent AG2 settings.